donecollectively/stellar-contracts-site/src/pages/docs/reference/StellarContract.md

 Because creating UUTs for connected delegates is so important, we made a minter always available for use in your contract constellation.

-In the next example, we use the Helios API and a few helpers from Stellar to make a complete transaction.
-It includes a minted UUT.

 {% callout title="Minting a UUT for a new Delegate" %}

 A UUT can be created based on any unique input: